nikita6187/NEC/fabric/readme.md

 # Quick Development Usage

-To setup the network and deploy chaincode:
+To setup the network and deploy chaincode using a quick and dirty script:
 ```
 bash start_network.sh <PATH TO SMART CONTRACT> <NAME OF SMART CONTRACT>
 ```